Online MSN: FNP Program

 This is the first of four clinical courses in this online nurse practitioner program designed to enable students to learn problem-solving skills and clinical strategies necessary to socialize into the role of the Family Nurse Practitioner.
 Coursework introduces students to a systematic approach to understanding the delivery of primary health care to the well adult.
 Various principles of illness prevention and health maintenance are introduced, as well as methodologies used to diagnose and treat common primary care problems.
 Emphasis is on the consultation role component of the nurse practitioner as well as on the direct provision of primary care and health promotion.

-This course further prepares each student to assess in-depth the pathophysiology of common disease states.
-Clinical pathology content addresses alterations in major body systems that are commonly found in the primary care settings, as well as common testing used in the diagnostic process.
-This course assists the student in the role of advanced practice nurse with the preparation to assess clients across the lifespan.
+This course provides FNP students with a comprehensive understanding of the pathophysiology of disease processes most commonly seen afflicting patients across the lifespan.
+Clinical pathology content addresses alterations in major body systems that are commonly found in primary care settings, as well as common testing used in the diagnostic process.

 Primary Care of Children applies knowledge of wellness and prevention to children, focusing on birth through adolescence.
 Topics include health promotion/maintenance, growth and development, disease prevention, diagnosis and treatment of common acute and chronic illnesses in diverse infant, child, and adolescent populations.
 Emphasis is placed on a primary, collaborative, community approach with interprofessional teams as a foundation for clinical practice.
 In addition to didactic, students participate in clinical experiences.